Smart Thermostat GUI.

 • What technical tradeoffs need to be made?

-I was responsible for packaging up the experience and UI design into a tool that could be used for multiple stakeholders, from marketing to engineering.
-The solution was a map encompassing user flows, screen states, iconography, touch targets, and key interactions details (including gesture, spacial constraints, timing, etc), all in one.
+I was responsible for packaging the experience and UI design into a shared system that could be used across teams, from marketing to engineering.
+This included mapping user flows, screen states, iconography, touch targets, and interaction details such as gesture behavior, spatial constraints, and timing.

-By embracing limitations rather than fighting them, we elevated a "retro" segment display into something that felt contemporary and intuitive.
-Gestural workflows and thoughtful visual feedback made climate control instinctive across all age groups and abilities.
+By embracing limitations rather than fighting them, the project elevated a traditionally “retro” segment display into something that felt contemporary, intuitive, and accessible across varied life stages and abilities.

 “Essentially, the device consists of nothing but an interface, the design of which is so crystal clear that even very young or elderly people intuitively know how to use it – thanks in no small part to the crisp icons and high contrast ratio of the capacitive display.
 The accompanying app is based on the same underlying idea of simplicity and directness.”